-There are two principle approaches to segmentation and clustering: bottomup and top-down.
-All the speaker diarization systems submitted to the NIST RT evaluations fit into one of these two categories.
-Bottom-up systems are initialized with a large number of clusters which are gradually merged whereas the top-down systems are initialized with a single cluster before more are introduced through cluster splitting.
+Whilst there are examples that do not match this dichotomy, two general approaches to segmentation and clustering have come to prominence through the official NIST RT evaluations and now dominate the literature.
+They involve bottom-up and top-down approaches to hierarchical clustering [2].
+All the speaker diarization systems submitted to the NIST RT evaluations fit into one of these two categories which are the focus throughout this paper.
+Bottom-up systems are initialized with a large number of clusters which are gradually merged whereas top-down systems are initialized with a single cluster before more are introduced through cluster splitting.
 Both processes are iterative and are repeated until the optimal number of speakers is reached.
 The bottom-up approach is an example of agglomerative hierarchical clustering whereas the top-down approach is an example of divisive hierarchical clustering.

-The bottom-up approach is by far the most popular and systems based on this approach have consistently achieved the best levels of performance in the NIST RT evaluations, e.g. [3, 4], although top-down systems also achieve respectable results [5].
-While some have reported that bottom-up approaches are more robust than their top-down counterparts [1] our own work [6] shows that the two approaches give comparable results, with neither being consistently superior to the other.
-Purification techniques which aim to 'purify' clusters of speech from all but the dominant speaker, are reported by many to give significant and consistent improvements with bottom-up approaches [7-9].
-Our experience, however, shows that performance can sometimes deteriorate when purification is applied to bottom-up strategies but that it leads to consistent improvements in top-down systems [6].
+The bottom-up approach is by far the most popular and systems based on this approach have consistently achieved the best levels of performance in the NIST RT evaluations, e.g. [4], [5], although top-down systems also achieve competitive results [6].
+While some have reported that bottom-up approaches are more robust than their top-down counterparts [1] our own work [7] shows that the two approaches give comparable results, with neither being consistently superior to the other.
+Purification techniques, which aim to 'purify' clusters of speech from all but the dominant speaker, are reported by many to give significant and consistent improvements with bottom-up approaches [8], [9], [10].
+Our experience, however, shows that performance can sometimes deteriorate when purification is applied to bottom-up strategies but that it leads to consistent improvements in top-down systems [7].
 These observations led us to investigate the two diarization approaches more thoroughly and to study their relative merits.

 In this paper, we present an original theoretical framework for speaker diarization and use it to compare the bottom-up and top-down approaches to speaker diarization.
 The study shows that the two clustering approaches are similarly effective in searching for the optimal number of speakers but behave differently in discriminating between individual speakers and in normalizing unwanted acoustic variation, i.e. that which does not pertain to different speakers.
-This can make topdown systems more stable but less discriminative, and vice versa for bottom-up systems.
+This can make top-down systems more stable but less discriminative, and vice versa for bottom-up systems.
 We also explain why purification works well with top-down approaches but why it can degrade results when applied to bottom-up systems.
 Finally, the study leads to a combined approach to speaker diarization which exploits the benefits of both bottom-up and top-down approaches.